ulfurloyd/wolf-nixosConfig/README.md

 - massive work in progress, but did work in a VM with some minor configuration changes (GPU drivers)
 - NEW: moved to hyprland and supporting utilities like waybar and wofi
+- TODO: figure out a simple installation script that automates the entire process, including hostname change
 <hr>

 #### how it works